Best Things Edinburgh March

 Drawing the Italian Renaissance

-Ending mid-March in The King’s Gallery, this exhibit showcases the world’s greatest collections of Italian Renaissance works by Leonardo da Vinci, Michelangelo, and Raphael, drawn from across Italy between the 15th and 17th centuries!
+Ending mid-March in The King’s Gallery, this exhibit boasts the world’s greatest collections of Italian Renaissance of accomplished works from Leonardo da Vinci, Michelangelo and Raphael across Italy between the 15th and 17th century!

 Sat 21 Feb to Sun 8 Mar at The King’s Gallery